arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * You are my boss and I'm fired.
 Inform me.
 * I want to refactor a legacy system.
 You want to rewrite it from scratch.
 Argument.
 Then, switch our roles.
 * Your boss asks you to lie to the Company.
 What's your reaction?
+* If you could travel back in time, which advice would you give to your younger self?

 ####[[↑]](#toc) <a name='snippets'>Questions about snippets of code:</a>